digbmc/germantown-y/_exhibits/introduction.md

 ---
 title: The Colored Branch of the Germantown YWCA
 description: A brief introduction to the history of the Colored Branch
-author: Katarina Hirschberg & Grace Diehl
+author: Katarina Hirschberg Bryn Mawr College Class of 2025 & Grace Diehl Bryn Mawr College Class of 2027
+date: March 2025
 img: arc_008
 ---